melissa-perez/kittyluv-mock-website/README.md

 # kittyluv

 ### App Description
 kittyluv is cat dating website mock-up.
 This website is for designing purposes and outlines a basic page flow.
-There is a navbar at top.
-A large hero image banner, a testimonials section, and a pricing section.
-The color scheme was also chosen by myself and stuck to "softer" red tones with easy to read font.
+There is a navbar at top, a hero image banner, a testimonials section, and a pricing section.
+The color scheme was also chosen by myself and I stuck to "softer" red tones with easy to read font.
 There is no interactivity beyond the nav bar.